strxnge-effects/neogities/readme.md

 2. copy `pre-commit` and `pre-push` to `.git/hooks`
 3. n then just do all your git stuff same as normal. every time you push to your repo the modified files will also be uploaded to neocities :)

+\*this works by writing to `status.txt` every time you commit so you might want to add that to your gitignore.